-Revision date Summary of Changes Other Comments

-23.12.2021 New Policy to draw together Approved by Board of

-various different policies into one Trustees 10.2.2022

-document, using templates

-supplied by HR Express.
-This Next review due January

-document incorporates and 2025

-replaces:

-Volunteering Policy for AUKE

-Employees

-Adverse Weather & Travel Disruptions

-Change in 6.2 the time to report in by has changed from 9.30am to 9am to mirror other reporting requirements.

-Change in section 6.6 to remove the specified options and reworded to say that options will be explored on a case-by-case basis.
+Revision date Summary of Changes Other Comments 23.12.2021 New Policy to draw together Approved by Board of various different policies into one Trustees 10.2.2022 document using templates document, using templates supplied by HR Express.
+This document incorporates and replaces: • Volunteering Policy for AUKE Employees • Adverse Weather & Travel Disruptions Change in 6.2 the time to report in by has changed from 9.30am to 9am to mirror other reporting requirements.
+Change in section 6.6 to remove the specified options and reworded to say that options will Next review due January 2025 be explored on a case-by-case basis.
+31.01.25 Three yearly review.
+Section 2 expanded to give clarity around who compassionate leave refers to in line with HR Express guidelines.
+14-day payment window added to point 4 regarding jury service.